-The research focus of the Laboratory of Cancer Biology is to develop smart cancer therapeutics with increased potency and decreased side effects.
+The research focus of the Cancer Biology Research Group is to develop smart cancer therapeutics with increased potency and decreased side effects.
 We use peptide phage display screens to identify homing peptides that bind to specific targets in the vasculature.
 Corresponding synthetic peptides are explored for targeting low molecular weight drugs, biologicals and nanoparticle drugs into tumors to increase their therapeutic index.
 Our scope includes understanding the molecular interactions that drive specificity and activity, focusing on Tumor Penetrating Peptides that trigger bulk extravascular transport in the tumor tissue.
-The work in the Laboratory of Cancer Biology is carried out in close collaboration with the laboratories of Drs.
+The work in the Cancer Biology Research Group is carried out in close collaboration with the laboratories of Drs.
 E. Ruoslahti and K.N.
 Sugahara at the Sanford-Burnham Medical Research Institute in La Jolla, California.

-Laboratory of Cancer Biology is supported by EMBO Installation Grant, Wellcome Trust Senior Research Fellowship, and European Research Council Starting Grant.
+Cancer Biology Research Group is supported by EMBO Installation Grant, Wellcome Trust Senior Research Fellowship, and European Research Council Starting Grant.